App Development: User Guide

 APP-ASSETS

 "APP-ASSETS" is used to input your application assets - Images and Data files.
 Create your assets under this tag.
 There are no attributes for this tag.
-For web application, the assets are bound to the URL asset/{asset-name}.
-For mobile app, the assets are reproduced in the generated folder under subfolders "assets", and "images" respectively.
+For web applications, the assets are bound to the URL asset/{asset-name}.
+For mobile apps, the assets are reproduced in the generated folder under subfolders "assets", and "images" respectively.
 The data assets can be used as data source when binding to the app views.

 APP-COMMONS